Questions about Guardianship in Washington State

 How can I become a guardian?

 A petition must be filed with the court requesting the appointment of a guardian.
 Then, the court appoints a guardian ad litem to conduct an investigation.
 The ward is served with notice of the petition.
 Notice and a copy of the petition are mailed to family members and care givers.
-After the guardian ad litem conducts her investigation, she prepares a report and circulates it to interested persons.
+After the guardian ad litem conducts their investigation, they prepare a report for the court indicating if a guardianship is warranted.
 Finally a hearing is held where a judge considers objections or concerns, decides whether a guardian should be appointed, who should be appointed, how much authority the guardian should have and whether a bond must be posted.
 This process usually takes 4-8 weeks.